ezexe/chromeleon-addons/src/README.md

-# Chameleon.Avalonia.Addons.Net

-Chameleon.Avalonia.Addons.Net is a library for loading browser extensions in Chameleon applications.
+# Chameleon Defender NuGet Package

+## Overview

+Chameleon Defender is a .NET library designed to enhance privacy and security by spoofing various browser properties and behaviors.
+This README provides an overview of how to integrate and use the Chameleon Defender library in your .NET application.

 ## Installation